KerrySwanton/Smartie-chat/README_Smartie_Chat.md

 ## 📬 Questions or Help?

-Feel free to get in touch at: [your contact or link]
+Feel free to get in touch at: [Dr Kerry Swanton at kerryswanton@eity20.com]